 COMMUNICATION IS KEY, CALL A TIME OUT AND TALK ABOUT IT

 If you do end up in a tough situation, not talking about it will just let those negative emotions simmer and fester.
-Share how you’re feeling with you’re partner, even if it’s a tough conversation.
+Share how you’re feeling with your partner, even if it’s a tough conversation.
 In the end, they are there to help support and listen to you.
 So, don’t hold everything in if something is bothering you.
 Take a second to privately share how you’re feeling and then make a plan to move forward together.

 START PLANNING EARLY

 If you know that the holidays might add some stress to your relationship, start planning a little earlier this year.
 Plan out when you’ll spend time with family and when you will spend time just the two of you as an important holiday relationship tip.
 Plan out which holiday parties you both want to attend and which ones you can skip this year.
-The less you leave up to chance, the more likely you’ll be able to enjoy the holidays with your significant other stress free.
+The less you leave up to chance, the more likely you’ll be able to enjoy the holidays with your significant other stress-free.

 IT MIGHT BE A LITTLE AWKWARD, BUT TALK ABOUT GIFT GIVING EXPECTATIONS

 Nothing is worse than spending hours choosing the perfect gift for your significant other and receiving a somewhat lackluster gift in return.
 Let’s be honest, even if we think they know us well, our partner isn’t a mind reader.
-Expectations and boundaries for gift giving need to be made clear so no one’s feeling are hurt.
+Expectations and boundaries for gift giving need to be made clear so no one’s feelings are hurt.
 It isn’t romantic or sexy, but trust me, it’s worth it.

 I hope you enjoyed this holiday relationship advice to make it through the holidays with ease!
-Setting gift giving expectations and don’t know what to get?
+Setting gift-giving expectations and don’t know what to get?
 Check out my other gift guides below to help find the perfect thing for your significant other!